-Network Rail has provided an estimated construction cost of its underpass design of does not include necessary land purchase costs and the costs are not on a like for like basis as for the Thurrock Council proposed underpass due to different design aspects (e.g. not meeting accessibility requirements or including public realm improvements).
+Network Rail has provided an estimated construction cost of its underpass design of the second.
+This does not include necessary land purchase costs4 and the costs are not on a like for like basis as for the Thurrock Council proposed underpass due to different design aspects (e.g. not meeting accessibility requirements or including public realm improvements).

-&lt;sup>4 Network Rail has not yet estimated these additional costs.
+4 Network Rail has not yet estimated these additional costs.